haiwen/seasearch-docs/manual/api/seasearch_api.md

 set ZINC_FIRST_ADMIN_USER=admin
 set ZINC_FIRST_ADMIN_PASSWORD=Complexpass#123
 ```
+!!! tip
-💡 In most scenarios, you can use the administrator account to provide access for applications.
+In most scenarios, you can use the administrator account to provide access for applications.
 Only when you need to integrate multiple applications with different permissions, you should create regular users.

 ### Regular Users
 You can create/update users via the API: